The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 Her mother’s footsteps only grew more frantic as she stalked closer.
 “Then why did you run away from me as soon as you noticed me in the garden, like you didn’t expect me to be out?
 Where were you coming from?
 What’s that in your hand?”

-She accidentally struck the bottom of the bottle with her elbow when she moved, and it rolled out into the light.
+It rolled out into the sun.
 The contents were clear, but the glass played with the light like a prism, and it broke the sun into pieces, and it bathed their surroundings with a rainbow of color.

 Her mother’s eyes widened.
-Her lips tightened.
-Her head began shaking with a disappointment that Kanna could feel in her core.
+She shook her head with a disappointment that Kanna could feel in her core.

 “Where did you get that?
 Where did you get that?” she screamed.
 “Answer me, Kanna Leda Rava!
 Answer your mother!”

-The truth was that Kanna had sneaked all the way over to her father’s house, dodged the vigilant eye of his favorite wife, and had stolen the liquor from the cabinet in his study—but she couldn’t confess this out loud.
+The truth was that Kanna had tiptoed around her mother’s guard dogs and sneaked all the way over to her father’s house, where she had dodged the vigilant eye of his favorite wife and stolen liquor from the cabinet—but she couldn’t confess this out loud.
 She was ashamed to even admit to herself what she had done.

 So she lied instead.